F1jobs-io/Arjun/TRANSFORMATION_PLAN.md

-# Deepak Rambarki - Data Engineer Portfolio Transformation Plan
+# Arjun Prasad - Industrial Engineering Portfolio Plan (archived)

 ## 📋 Overview
-Complete transformation of portfolio website from Salesforce Administrator (Ramani Mahidara) to Data Engineer (Deepak Rambarki).
+Note: This document was used for a prior transformation effort and is kept for reference.
+The live site and content now represent Arjun Prasad.

 **Current Status:** Research Complete ✅ | Implementation Ready 🚀
 **Timeline:** 2-3 days